kallimachos/cv/doc/index.rst

 Most recently, I worked as an Information Architect at Rackspace on the `Rackspace Private Cloud <https://www.rackspace.com/en-au/cloud/private>`_ (RPC) product.
-In addition to documentation duties I built our internal publishing solution and developed several enhancements for our tool chain.
+In addition to documentation duties, I built our internal publishing solution and developed several enhancements for our tool chain.

 RPC was the smaller part of my job, however, and most of my time was dedicated